Gamaya: History

-Gamaya was founded in 2015 as an EPFL laboratory spinoff by co-founders Dragos Constantin, Igor Ivanov and Yosef Akhtman.
+Gamaya was founded in 2015 as an EPFL laboratory spinoff by Dragos Constantin, Igor Ivanov and Yosef Akhtman.

-In 2016, the company raised an investment round of $3.2 million from the Sandoz Family Foundation, Peter Brabeck-Letmathe, Seed4Equity, and VI Partners.
+In 2016, the company raised $3.2 million from the Sandoz Family Foundation, Peter Brabeck-Letmathe, Seed4Equity, and VI Partners.

 In 2017, Gamaya received the Swiss Economic Forum Hightech award as well as the Nvidia Inception award.

-In 2019, the company raised a second round of investment of CHF 12 million, led by Mahindra & Mahindra.
+In 2019, the company raised another CHF 12 million, led by Mahindra & Mahindra.

 Hyperspectral camera technology

 Gamaya's hyperspectral camera technology was developed between 2013 and 2015 through the EPFL Leman-Baikal project.
-It captures 40 different bands of light.
+It captures 40 bands of light.
 Hyperspectral images shot with a drone are then used to generate a survey of the land.
 The data can be used for detecting invasive species and crop diseases, predicting yields, or for optimising soil treatment and fertilisation.

-Gamaya's cameras have been used in a few scientific studies as part of data collection for hyperspectral survey of agricultural crops.
+Gamaya's cameras have been used in scientific studies as part of data collection for hyperspectral survey of agricultural crops.